biowpn/itertools/README.md

 For `zip`, it terminates when one of the iterables is exhausted.

 For `zip_longest`, it terminates when all iterables are exhausted.
-Those that terminate early will be filled-in with default value of their respective value type.
+Those that terminate earlier will be filled-in with default value of their respective value type.

 ```
 std::vector<int> ints{1, 2, 3};